hmrc/customs-email-frontend/README.md

 | `sbt scalafmtOnly`     | Formats specified files listed              |

 ### Run all checks
-This is a sbt command alias specific to this project.
+This is an sbt command alias specific to this project.
 It will run a scala style check, run unit tests, run integration tests and produce a coverage report:
 > `sbt runAllChecks`

 ## Helpful commands